pop-os/repolib/docs/library/source/source.rst

     ppa-object
     system

-class repolib.Source (ident='', filename='')
+class repolib.Source (file=None)
-    Create a new :ref:`source-object`.
-All parameters should be passed as keyword arguments.
-Each parameter has its own more detailed description below, but in short they are:
+    Create a new :ref:`source_object`.

+    The Source object has the following attributes:

         * :ref:`ident` - The system-identifier to use for this source.
-        * :ref:`filename` - The filename to save to on disk.

-    The following additional attributes are also specified:

         * :ref:`name` - The human-readable name of the source. (default: '')
         * :ref:`enabled` - Whether the source is enabled or not at creation.
           (default: True)